Maintenance, alterations and insurance - new model

 There are some specific circumstances that are covered which are worth being aware of (although excess will apply):

-• Changing or repairing lock and keys to the doors of the building, if you lose the keys, they are stolen, or there is accidental damage to the locks.
-No excess will apply.
+• Changing or repairing locks and keys to the doors of the building, if keys are lost.

-• Accidental breakage of glass in doors or windows, ceramic hobs if fitted and sanitary ware (exclusions do apply, such as damage caused by pets).
+• Accidental breakage of fixed glass and sanitary earthenware (exclusions do apply, such as damage caused by pets).

 As with all insurance policies there are many exclusions, please take a look at the policy document for full details.
 Some of the exclusions to be aware of are:

-• Loss or damage to fences and gates by storm or flood is limited.
+• Loss or damage caused by pets, insects or vermin

 Policy documents